ufront/ufront-tool/README.md

 ufront-tool
 ======

 Ufront comes with a helper tool in haxelib.
+To install:

+    haxelib install ufront-tool

-To run it:
+Then, to run it:

     haxelib run ufront-tool